moral-agent/sync_flags/README.md

 Currently, the entire block reward goes to the miner who mines it.
 One unfortunate consequence of this is that it does not cost the miner anything to covertly stuff the block with transactions.
 These transactions would pay fees and be indistinguishable from ordinary transactions, but the fees are paid by the miner and then immediately returned to the miner.

-With sync flags, the miner must share these transaction fees with the address contained in the sync flag 10 blocks prior.
+With sync flags, the miner must share 50% of the transaction fee, distributing it equally to the sync blocks 10, 11, 12, 13 and 14 blocks prior.
 This means that if the miner gives the transactions a normal looking fee, they will incur a cost that will be paid to the sync flag.
 If the miner wants to avoid this, they must give their stuffing transactions a zero fee, which provides evidence that they are stuffing.

 Also, when miners stuff with transactions using a zero fee, they cannot manipulate the perception of how much fee it takes to get into a block.

-Note that miners could still try to covertly stuff blocks that will pay a sync flag that they themselves created. if this is a big concern, it can be addressed by forcing blocks to pay multiple sync flags.
+Miners destribute the donation equally to 5 different sync blocks to avoid two kinds of attack that are easiest to visualize if you imagine the alternative that the miners donate to only a single sync block.
+In this scheme, they can adjust their bias their mining strategy depending on who mined the sync block.
+If the sync block belongs to the miner, the anti-stuffing incentive described above would not be effective.
+If the sync block belongs to a weak competitor, the miner might attack by producing a block with no transactions, so as to reduce the profitability of their competitor in the hope of driving them out of business.

 **Gives miners something to do while they wait for attractive transactions to appear**